 Buying a home is exciting—but it's also one of the biggest financial decisions you'll make.
 A mortgage isn't just a monthly payment: it affects how much you pay overall, how flexible your plan is if your circumstances change, and what options you may have in the future.

-What a residential mortgage is
+What is a residential mortgage

 A residential mortgage is a loan secured against a property you intend to live in.
 Because it's secured, lenders generally focus on two broad areas: